-We expect to receive net proceeds from this offering of approximately \$493.6 million after deducting underwriting discounts and estimated offering expenses payable by us.
-We intend to use the net proceeds of this offering to (i) repay outstanding borrowings under our \$140.0 million term loan, (ii) repay outstanding borrowings under our \$343.5 million term loan, and (iii) for general partnership purposes.
+We expect to receive net proceeds from this offering of approximately \$490.0 million after deducting underwriting discounts and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering (i) to fund \$488.3 million of the cash portion of the purchase price of the Eagle Ford Transaction and related expenses and (ii) for general partnership purposes.
+If the Eagle Ford Transaction is not consummated, we intend to use the net proceeds from this offering to repay indebtedness outstanding under our revolving credit facility, for organic growth projects, and for general partnership purposes.

-As of November 16, 2012, we had outstanding indebtedness of \$140.0 million under our \$140.0 million term loan, which matures on July 2, 2014, and outstanding indebtedness of \$343.5 million under our \$343.5 million term loan, which matures on November 2, 2014.
-Indebtedness under each of the term loans bears interest at either (1) LIBOR, plus an applicable margin of 1.375% based on our current credit rating; or (2) (a) the higher of SunTrust Bank's prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index Rate plus 1%, plus (b) an applicable margin of 0.25% based on our current credit rating.
-The outstanding borrowings under our \$140.0 million term loan were used to fund the acquisition of our minority interests in the Mont Belvieu fractionators.
-The outstanding borrowings under the \$343.5 million term loan were used as partial consideration for the acquisition of our interest in the Eagle Ford Joint Venture.
+As of December 31, 2012 and March 7, 2013, total borrowings under our revolving credit facility were \$525.0 million and \$150.0 million, respectively.
+As of December 31, 2012, the weighted average interest rate under the credit facility was 1.47% per annum.
+The revolving credit facility has a maturity date of November 10, 2016.
+Indebtedness under the Credit Agreement bears interest at either: (1) LIBOR, plus an applicable margin of 1.25% based on our current credit rating; or (2) (a) the base rate which shall be the higher of Wells Fargo Bank N.A.'s prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1%, plus (b) an applicable margin of 0.25% based on our current credit rating.
+The outstanding borrowings under our revolving credit facility were incurred primarily for ongoing working capital requirements and for other general partnership purposes including acquisitions.

-For a detailed description of our \$140.0 million and \$343.5 million term loans, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Description of the Term Loan Agreements" in DCP's Quarterly Report on Form 10-Q for the period ended September 30, 2012, which is incorporated by reference into this prospectus supplement.
+For a detailed description of our revolving credit facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Description of the Credit Agreement" in DCP's Annual Report on Form 10-K for the year ended December 31, 2012, which is incorporated by reference into this prospectus supplement.

-Affiliates of certain of the underwriters are lenders under our \$140.0 million and \$343.5 million term loans and will receive a substantial portion of the net proceeds from this offering.
+Affiliates of the underwriters are lenders under our revolving credit facility and accordingly will receive a portion of the net proceeds from this offering to the extent any of such proceeds are used to repay amounts outstanding under our revolving credit facility.
 See "Underwriting."